ThePrimeagen/michaelbpaulson.github.io/_posts/rx/operators/2014-06-10-rx-operator-select.md

 ### Understanding Select

-`select` is one of the most used operators in Rx.
+`select` is one of the most used operators in Rx and probably the easiest to grasp.
 Its intended purpose is to transform a value.
 It is also known as `map`

 Examples with arrays
 =======================